-Reasonable business losses during the first 12 months of a provider operating a service
+Reasonable business losses during the first 12 months of a provider operating a service operational costs).

-The permitted use requirements reflect the intended purposes for refundable deposits or bonds, i.e., to provide a source of capital funding for investment in aged care infrastructure (not operational costs).
 However, recognising that the construction of a new aged care service or the acquisition of an existing aged care service may involve losses in the initial stages of operation, and that these losses are closely related to the capital investment, a time limited capacity to use refundable deposits or bonds to support operational costs is available.